• Skip to primary navigation

 Salmon Asparagus Sweet Potato Nicoise Salad arranged in a big salad bowl and topped with sweet potatoes grapes, boiled eggs and broiled salmon and asparagus

-So classically, the famous French Nicoise salad is made with tuna, haricots vert and potatoes.
+1. So classically, the famous French Nicoise salad is made with tuna, haricots vert and potatoes.
 I love making this French salad with salmon because it packs more flavor.
 Also, I replaced the haricots vert with asparagus.

-Hard-boiled eggs are a classic addition to this French salad recipe and I’ve kept them in place.
+2. Hard boiled eggs are a classic addition to this French salad recipe and I’ve kept them in place.
 Otherwise, I’ve replaced tomatoes with seedless grapes.

 Close-up of Salmon Asparagus Sweet Potato Nicoise Salad arranged in a big salad bowl and topped with sweet potatoes grapes, boiled eggs and broiled salmon and asparagus

-However, classically the Tuna Nicoise Salad Dressing is made with mustard, shallots, and dill with only a hint of sweetness.
 Feel free to make the sweet mustard dill sauce with half the amount of honey, but again I strongly recommend the sweeter version.

 The beauty of this healthier French Nicoise Salad is that you can personalize it to fit your meal.
 So it can be a great starter to a big meal or a meal on its own.
-Serve it cold or warm – it will always be delicious.
+Serve it cold or warm, it will always be delicious.

 Side view of Salmon Asparagus Sweet Potato Nicoise Salad